tbellembois/gochimitheque/README.md

 ---

-Chimithèque is an open source chemical product management application initially initiated by the ENS-Lyon (France) and co-developped with the Université Clermont-Auvergne (France).
+Chimithèque is an open source chemical product management application started by the ENS-Lyon (France) and co-developped with the Université Clermont-Auvergne (France).

+*projet leader*: Delphine Pitrat (delphine[dot]pitrat[at]ens-lyon[dot]fr)

 The project has started in 2015 and has moved to Github in 2017.

 Main goals:
+- simplicity: do one think (stores products) but do it well

-- improve the security with a precise global listing of the chemicals products stored in the entire school
+- security: provide a global listing of the chemicals products storages
-- reduce waste by encouraging chemical products managers to search in Chimithèque if a product can be borrowed from another department before ordering a new one
+- cost/ecology: borrow a product before ordering a new one

 ![screenshot](screenshot.png)

-# Quick start (to test the application)
+# Quick start (to have a quick view of the application)

 You need a Linux AMD64 machine.
 No dependencies are required.